 As I mentioned above, if you use a decoration like maraschino cherries, make sure to separate those cookies and store them separately or they will make the other cookies soft.

-I have made these using Bob’s Red Mill Gluten Free 1 to 1 Baking Flour in place of all purpose flour.
-The cookies are slightly more fragile and crumbly, but the taste is spot on!
+I have made these using Bob's Red Mill Gluten Free 1 to 1 Baking Flour in place of all purpose flour.
+The dough is a little harder to work with but manageable.
+The baked cookies are slightly more fragile and crumbly, but the taste is spot on!

 Christmas Butter Cookies